Aloha! Are you planning a vacation to Hawaii and considering renting a car? With so many options available, it can be overwhelming.

 Should I Rent a Car on Maui?

 Yes!
 Maui’s attractions are quite spread out.
-Having a rental car allows you to explore all that Maui has to offer, such as the famous Road to Hana and Haleakala National Park.
+Having a rental car allows you to explore all that Maui has to offer, such as the famous Road to Hana and Haleakala National Park both of which are featured in the 4 day Maui itinerary.

 What Kind of Car Should I Rent on Maui?

-When renting a car in Maui anything will do but if you have a choice then you should opt for one that can handle rough terrain and winding roads.
+When renting a car in Maui anything will do but if you have a choice then you should opt for one that can handle rough terrain and winding roads especially is you’re planning to drive the Reverse Road to Hana.
 An SUV or 4×4 is ideal for traversing the bumpy and hilly roads throughout the island.

 Another added advantage of having a 4×4 is that you can access more locations, such as off-road trails and rugged beaches.
 In addition, be sure to check if your rental car company offers additional coverage plans that may be preferred for your Maui car rental.